-Complementary work is also in place around St Vincent Place and Queen Street, as well as Merchant City.
+Complementary work was also undertaken around St Vincent Place, Queen Street and Merchant City.

-Temporary footway widening will remain in situ around our main transport hubs and busier bus stops, however further measures may be needed elsewhere as and when restrictions are anticipated to ease, and footfall starts to increase.
+Temporary footway widening remained in situ around our main transport hubs and busier bus stops.

-Details of all measures introduced in our city centre can be found here.
+Details of all measures introduced in our city centre through Spaces for People can be found here.

-This element of the programme has freed up pedestrian space where it's most needed such as outside local shops, and has primarily been achieved through the removal of kerbside parking.
+This element of the programme created additional pedestrian space within many of our communities, and was primarily made possible through the removal of kerbside parking.

-Changes were also made to the road layout on Kelvin Way to balance the provision of extra space for walkers, wheelers and cyclists whilst enabling vehicular access into the Kelvingrove Art Gallery and Museum - see Sustrans' video of how locals are enjoying the new space.
+Changes were also made to the road layout on Kelvin Way to balance the provision of extra space for walkers, wheelers and cyclists whilst enabling vehicular access into the Kelvingrove Art Gallery and Museum.

-Details of all measures introduced across our neighbourhoods can be found here.
+Details of all measures that were introduced across our neighbourhoods can be found here.

 People Friendly Streets:

-Schemes to create 'people friendly streets' are now complete at Shawlands, Dennistoun and Pollokshields.
-These projects aim to make neighbourhood streets calmer, and create additional space for walking, wheeling and cycling.
+Schemes to create 'People Friendly Streets' were delivered at Shawlands, Dennistoun and Pollokshields, with the aim of creating calmer neighbourhoods that have additional space for walking, wheeling and cycling.

-We have also expanded the number of School Car Free Zones.
-These zones are designed to prohibit cars and other vehicles from driving up to school gates between 8.30am and 9.15am and then 2.30pm and 3.15pm each weekday, during term time; leaving extra space for walking, wheeling and cycling.
+Spaces for People helped to expand the number of School Car Free Zones which prohibit vehicles from driving up to the school gates at peak times, leaving extra space for walking, wheeling and cycling.

 Pop-Up Cycle Lanes:

-Details of all the pop-up cycle lanes introduced can be found here.
+Full details of all the cycle lanes introduced through the Spaces for People programme can be found here.

 Improved Access to Parks and Open Space:

-We have increased signage within our parks and providing wayfinding on routes to help ease physical distancing, along with vegetation clearance to remove obstructions on public footways.
+We increased signage within our parks and provided wayfinding on routes to help ease physical distancing, along with vegetation clearance to remove obstructions on public footways.

 Increased Pedestrian Priority at Junctions:

-An early Spaces for People intervention saw the need for pedestrians to use the push buttons at crossings eliminated to reduce the risk of spreading the virus.
+An early Spaces for People intervention eliminated the need for pedestrians to use push buttons at crossings to reduce the risk of spreading the virus.
 This popular measure which is now in operation at over 50 sets of lights is being rolled out more widely throughout the city.